justincbagley/piranha/README.md

 | Exabayes_topologies.\* | ExaBayes                          |
 | Exabayes_parameters.\* | ExaBayes                          |

-Output file types: various text, PDF, and other graphical output from software that are linked through PIrANHA pipelines.
+*Output file types*: various text, PDF, and other graphical output from software that are linked through PIrANHA pipelines.

 ### Phylogenetic Partitioning Scheme/Model Selection: pyRAD2PartitionFinder
 Shell script for going directly from pyRAD output (de novo-assembled loci) to inference of the optimal partitioning scheme and models of DNA sequence evolution for pyRAD-defined loci.
 See current release of pyRAD2PartitionFinder [scripts](https://github.com/justincbagley/PIrANHA/tree/master/pyRAD2PartitionFinder) for more info (in code; a README is coming soon).
 [This description is under development.]